ramp-eu/JS2SF/docs/getting-started.md

 Then start filling the pallets by adding items to the piecelist of the pallets.
 In the grafana dashboard you should see the piecelist growing and that destinations have the right values.

 When a pallet is filled you can move it to the shopfloor : UpdatePalletDestinationShopFloor(int palletnr) on the duocut_odfiware functions.

+When using the functions UpdateRoboticCellInfo() and UpdateRobotInfo() you can update the values of thes items on the OCB.
+Both functions exist for both robotic cells.
+In the grafana dashboard you can find back the values you have put in the OCB.